How to add money to an inmate's account at Morgan County Jail (no cash or money orders accepted)

 Want to put money on someone's account at Morgan County Jail?
 You've got two options: the lobby kiosk at the Sheriff's Office or online through JailATM.

-No. Morgan County Jail will not accept money orders, cash, or other certified funds by mail or in person for inmate funds.
+No. Morgan County Jail will not accept money orders, cash, or other certified funds in the mail or in person for inmate funds.

 Before you send money, buy phone time, or schedule a video visit for someone at Morgan County Jail, verify the vendor and the exact service that facility uses.
 Vendor sites offer multiple products, but jails don't enable all of them.
 A quick check upfront saves you from paying for the wrong thing—or getting stuck when a deposit or scheduling won't go through because that service isn't actually available.